 An electronic health record (EHR) should be a vehicle for providing quality care, but many healthcare professionals find the EHR to be a hindrance more than a help.
 In fact, it has been confirmed that EHRs contribute to burnout in the medical field.
 Rather than change EHRs (which is costly) you can optimize instead.

 What is EHR optimization?
-EHR optimization is the process of finding and applying solutions to your EHR problems, layer by layer.
+EHR optimization techniques are essentially the process of finding and applying solutions to your EHR problems, layer by layer.
 It spurs from the realization that you may never reach your care quality and business goals if these issues are never addressed.

 EHR optimization “requires a tailored, multipronged strategy that incorporates an organization’s clinician-identified pain points, clinical informatics and technology resources, and clinician and leadership buy-in.”
 National Academy of Medicine.

 At its best, an EHR system should help maximize revenue, make healthcare more efficient so that it delivers better patient outcomes, streamline workflows, and provide quick and easy access to medical records by patient and provider alike.

 EHR optimization is gathering all the problems with your EHR and finding solutions, one issue at a time.
 With the help of an EHR expert consultant, you can uncover many more improvement opportunities you may not have thought of before.

 What Are the Benefits of EHR Optimization in Healthcare?

 EHR importance cannot be overstated.
 This technology has completely transformed the medical industry in recent years, making it more efficient and systematic.
 However, to get the most out of EHRs, organizations must optimize them according to their individual needs.
 Benefits of EHR optimization include: